-Laboratory (in vitro) and animal studies show, exposure to the material may result in a possible risk of irreversible effects, with the possibility of producing mutation.
-Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+SODIUM PHOSPHATE, DIBASIC & SODIUM HYDROXIDE Asthma-like symptoms may continue for months or even years after exposure to the material ends.
 This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
-Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent POTASSIUM HYDROGEN asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-Other criteria for diagnosis of RADS include a reversible PHTHALATE airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
+Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
 RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
 On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
-The disorder is characterized by difficulty breathing, cough and mucus production.
-WATER No significant acute toxicological data identified in literature search Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion × × Reproductivity × × STOT - Single Exposure Serious Eye Damage/Irritation Respiratory or Skin × × STOT - Repeated Exposure sensitisation × Mutagenicity Aspiration Hazard × - Data either not available or does not fill the criteria for classification Legend:
+Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard × Legend: X - Data either not available or does not fill the criteria for classification

-Data either not available or does not fill the criteria for classification Data available to make classification
+X - Data either not available or does not fill the criteria for classification - Data available to make classification